9c12manasvip-code/FAI-LAB-reg-no-29-/README.md

 # FAI-LAB-reg-no-29-
-code and outputs for 15 experiments
+code and output for 15 experiments